 hours.
 This is lots of fun for older children.
 Explore the Gothic

 architecture of the Latin Quarter or visit Van Gogh's house in

 A visit to the Eiffel Tower is another one of the best things to do.
 Stop at the Cineiffel on the ground floor and pick up a game book for your child (ages 6-10).
 The book has facts, riddles, mazes and more fun activities.
-After head up to the observation decks to see the magnificent views of Paris.
+After head up to the observation decks to see the magnificent views of Paris with kids.
 Be sure to catch a peak of the tower when it is all lit up at night.